 The Supplier shall provide the Customer with the items (hereinafter also referred to as subject of purchase) in the agreed quantity, quality and design.
 If the quality and design have not been agreed, then the Supplier should perform their obligations in accordance with the quality and design necessary for the purpose, which is either apparent from the Contract or for any usual purpose.
 If the subject of purchase shows obvious defects, especially in the case when the subject of purchase is delivered in damaged transport packaging, then the Customer is entitled to refuse to accept such items.
 In this case, the right of the Customer to be provided with proper performance by the Supplier shall remain preserved.
 The Customer is obliged to inspect the subject of purchase (by using professional care) after taking it over and to do so without undue delay, taking into account the nature and quantity of the items delivered.
-The Customer is obliged to claim for obvious and quantitative defects, those detected during inspection of the subject of purchase, without undue delay (whilst keeping a record of accepting the subject of purchase), no later than 2 calendar days from the date of taking the subject of purchase over.
+The Customer is obliged to record the reservation of defects in the shipment in the transport document immediately upon receipt of the shipment.
+In case the delivered shipment is obviously and at first sight detectably damaged or incomplete.
+The Customer is obliged to notify the Supplier of the damage to the shipment without undue delay, no later than 2 calendar days from the date of taking the subject of purchase over.
 If the Customer fails to provide the Supplier with a written notice of detected faults within 2 calendar days following the date of receiving the subject of purchase, then the Customer's rights of remedies for the faults mentioned above will cease.

 The Supplier is responsible for any defect on the subject of purchase at the time when the risk of damage of the goods tranfers to the Customer, even if the defect becomes apparent after that time.